-The provisional woodland areas in Great Britain at March 2016 provided in this release are based on the NFI woodland area map of Great Britain at March 2015.
-The map is overlaid with a map of Forestry Commission land (including land formerly owned/managed by Forestry Commission Wales), to enable a breakdown by ownership type to be estimated, and the figures derived from these maps are then updated to March 2016 by adding areas of new planting in 2015-16.
+The provisional woodland areas in Great Britain at March 2016 provided in this release (see table A1 on page 22) are based on the NFI provisional woodland area map of Great Britain at March 2016.
+The map is overlaid with a map of Forestry Commission land (including land formerly owned/managed by Forestry Commission Wales), to enable a breakdown by ownership type to be estimated, and the figures derived from these maps are then updated to March 2017 by adding areas of new planting in 2016-17.
 Initial estimates of conifer stocked area and broadleaved stocked area at March 2012, derived from NFI interim field survey results, were used to estimate the breakdown by type of woodland.
 More information can be found on the Methodology and Outputs web page at www.forestry.gov.uk/forestry/ahen-589ddl.